 The University Police Department is an autonomous, fully certified and operational law enforcement agency that serves New Jersey’s second largest and fastest growing university.
-The MSU PD is charged with the enforcement of all state and local laws, as well as university rules and regulations.
-The MSU PD is also responsible for the implementation of programs and services designed to promote public safety, crime prevention and community awareness.
+The Montclair State University PD is charged with the enforcement of all state and local laws, as well as university rules and regulations.
+The University PD is also responsible for the implementation of programs and services designed to promote public safety, crime prevention and community awareness.

 The University’s main campus spans three municipalities and two counties.
 Our jurisdiction includes all property the University owns, leases or otherwise controls and includes all roadways that run through and are adjacent to the University.
 Our headquarters are located on Red Hawk Road, next to the Red Hawk Parking Deck.
 Our sub-station is located in the Abbott and Costello Center at The Village at Little Falls.